johnny-quesada-developer/react-native-global-state-hooks/README.md

 This is a package to easily handling global-state across your react-native-components

-This utility uses the **useState** hook within a subscription pattern and **HOFs** to create a more intuitive, atomic and easy way of sharing state between components
+This utility uses the **useState** hook within a subscription pattern and **HOFs** to create a more intuitive, atomic and easy way of sharing state between components...
+You can see the introduction video [here!](https://www.youtube.com/watch?v=WfoMhO1zZ04&t=8s)

 ...